The anisotropic expansion rate of the local Universe and its covariant cosmographic interpretation: Interpreting the anisotropies in the framework of covariant cosmography

 Including very local data ($\tilde z < 0.01$) compromises the ability of the covariant cosmographic model to describe expansion rate fluctuations across the entire volume considered ($\tilde z < 0.1$).
-The fundamental physical reason for this lies in the breakdown of the continuum approximation on which the formalism is based.
+The fundamental physical reason for this lies in the breakdown of the smooth continuum approximation on which the formalism is based.
 The CC framework assumes that the cosmic matter field can be modeled as a smooth pressure-free fluid (`dust') on sufficiently large scales.
-On smaller scales however, the data are dominated by the `thermal' motions (i.e. velocity dispersion) of galaxies, which reflect local gravitational fluctuations rather than the large-scale cosmic gravity.
-This not only prevents the calculation of CC parameters via local derivatives, but also highlights a further limitation: the formalism does not provide any \textit{a priori} method for determining the scale below which the fluid approximation fails.
+On smaller scales, however, the data are dominated by the `thermal' motions (i.e. velocity dispersion) of galaxies, which reflect local gravitational fluctuations rather than the large-scale cosmic gravity.
+This not only prevents the calculation of CC parameters using local derivatives but also reveals another limitation: the formalism does not provide any {\it a priori} way to determine, in advance, the scale below which the CC framework breaks down.
+In other words, there is no way to determine in advance the smallest scale at which the anisotropies in the expansion rate no longer accurately represent those of the cosmic volume under study.
+This issue is similar to a limitation of the standard cosmological model: the assumption of the Cosmological Principle does not specify the scale below which the matter density ceases to be statistically representative of the universe as a whole.

-Remarkably, as shown in Figure \ref{param_zmin}, this breakdown scale can be identified \textit{a posteriori} using the data (see also Figures \ref{eta_l_z} and \ref{chi2min_cf4}).
-Observationally, this transition consistently occurs around $\tilde{z} \sim 0.01$ across all modes in which the expansion rate fluctuation field is decomposed: its dipole, quadrupole, and octupole all begin to diverge coherently from theoretical expectations below this redshift.
-This finding serves as a caution against defining the matter comoving observer in the covariant cosmography framework by averaging data within spherical volumes centered on the Local Group, with radii of approximately $30\,h^{-1}\,\mathrm{Mpc}$ (where, for example, the CF4 sample typically includes nearly 3000 objects.)
+Remarkably, this breakdown scale can be identified \textit{a posteriori} using the data.
+Figure \ref{eta_l_z} shows that this transition consistently appears at $z\sim 0.01$ across all multipole decompositions of the expansion-rate fluctuation field: the dipole, quadrupole, and octupole all begin to diverge coherently from theoretical predictions below this redshift.
+As a consequence, the anisotropic expansion-rate structure of the surveyed volume can be effectively described by just seven CC parameters, as soon as the noisy local data are excluded from the analysis.

+We have argued that the CC parameters cannot be measured directly from the observer’s position; instead, they must be inferred by fitting the redshift evolution of the expansion rate field over a broad interval.
+Ensuring that these estimates are independent of the chosen redshift boundaries is therefore essential for achieving genuine convergence to a cosmologically meaningful value.
+Figures \ref{param_zmin} and \ref{chi2min_cf4} demonstrate that the best-fit multipoles of the CC parameters, when estimated over redshift intervals with progressively higher lower bounds $z_{\rm min}$, converge toward stable values up to the limit of the data at $z=0.1$.